spurin/xmldataset/docs/index.rst

 * Handles missing data from the XML structure, if it's missing in the XML it is not populated in the dataset
 * Handles both XML Elements and Attributes using the plaintext collection schema (attributes are depicted as a sublevel of an element)
 * Easy to rename XML attributes/elements during processing to meet your requirements
+* Inline manipulation of XML content through the process mechanism
 * Dispatch mechanism, allows datasets to be dispatched for every N instance to allow asynchronous processing